Skip to content

 Paintings for Beginners

-The perfect collection for those picking up a paintbrush for the first time.
+The perfect collection for those picking up a paintbrush for the first time and wanting easy paintings for beginners.

 "Dog Lying in the Snow" by Franz Marc